The Colquitt/Miller Arts Council (CMAC) is a non-profit company promoting the arts in the community of Colquitt, Georgia.

 Projects of the Colquitt/Miller Arts Council

-Swamp Gravy, currently in its twentieth year of production, is Georgia’s Official Folk-Life Play.
+Swamp Gravy, established in 1992, is Georgia’s Official Folk-Life Play.
 The show features local stories, volunteer actors, and home-grown music.
 Swamp Gravy is performed in Cotton Hall Theater every October and March, with new scripts produced annually.
 The cast also tours and performs the show nationally.
+Swamp Gravy’s mission is to involve as many people as possible in a theatrical experience that empowers the individual, bonds the community and strengthens the local economy while crossing the boundaries of age, gender, race, sexual orientation, and social class.

 New Life Learning Center houses our “Little Einstein’s School of Discovery” pre-school, “Swamp Stompers” after school and summer camp as well as our very own pottery painting studio.
 All of our programs offer a challenging academic curriculum, including art enrichment, social skills, and creative thinking.
 Our center is available to rent for birthday parties and special events.